Yashraorane/ENVS363-563/README.md

-# ENVS363-563
+#Weekly projects for Geo Data Science
-Weekly projects for Geo Data Science
+We will learn all concepts of Geographical data science